nachocaru/xaprb.com/content/blog/2006-06-14-how-to-re-index-a-large-database-table.md

 title: How to re-index a large database table
 date: "2006-06-14"
 permalink: /2006/06/14/how-to-re-index-a-large-database-table/
-description:
-  - "Gives concrete strategies for re-indexing a table when it's too large to alter through the usual means."
 ---
 In recent articles I explained how I've [optimized queries against large datasets][1] at my current employer, and how I've written [efficient archiving and purging jobs][2] to trim the tables down to a manageable size.
 This article explains how I re-indexed some of those tables without taking the server offline.